 Schwinn AC Sport Indoor Cycle Price

-This bike has a higher price than you normally see for an entry level bike with it priced over $1000.
+This bike has a higher price than you normally see for an entry level bike.
 It does come with a number of higher end features with fully adjustable handlebars and seat, magnetic resistance and the ability to coast which explains the premium price.

-If this is more than you want to pay as a beginner then check out our listing of the best spin bikes for beginners but they do not have magnetic resistance nor the ability to freewheel but do cost less than $500.
+If this is more than you want to pay as a beginner then check out our listing of the best spin bikes for beginners but they do not have magnetic resistance nor the ability to freewheel.

 There is a lot to like about this spin bike with the magnetic resistance and coasting functionality in particular standing out.
 It does give the basis for getting intense cardio workouts for beginners and those that are more advanced for many years.
 The only thing missing is a console for measuring and monitoring performance.